open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 ### Operations

-`Propagator`s MUST define `Inject` and `Extract` operations, in order to write values to and read values from respectively.
+`Propagator`s MUST define `Inject` and `Extract` operations, in order to write values to and read values from carriers respectively.
 Each `Propagator` type MUST define the specific carrier type and CAN define additional parameters.

 #### Inject